Zebroid: 21st century

 Today, various zebroids are bred as riding and draft animals and as curiosities in circuses and smaller zoos.
-A zorse (more accurately a zony) was born at Eden Ostrich World, Cumbria, in 2001, after a zebra was left in a field with a Shetland pony.
+A zorse (more accurately a zony) was born at Eden Ostrich World, Cumbria, England in 2001, after a zebra was left in a field with a Shetland pony.
 It was referred to as a Zetland.
 Usually, a zebra stallion is paired with a horse mare or donkey jenny, but in 2005, a Burchell's zebra mare named Allison produced a zonkey called Alex, sired by a donkey jack at Highland Plantation in the parish of Saint Thomas, Barbados.
 Alex, born 21 April 2005, is apparently the first zonkey in Barbados.
 In 2007, a horse stallion, Ulysses, and a zebra mare, Eclipse, produced a hebra named Eclyse, displaying an unusually patchy color coating.
 In July 2010, a zonkey was born at the Chestatee Wildlife Preserve in Dahlonega, Georgia.
 Another zebra–donkey hybrid, like the Barbados zonkey sired by a donkey, was born 3 July 2011 in Haicang Safari Park, Haicang, Xiamen.
 A zonkey, Ippo, was born 21 July 2013 in an animal reserve in Florence.
 Khumba, the offspring of a zebra mare and a dwarf albino donkey jack, was born on 21 April 2014 in the zoo of Reynosa in the state of Tamaulipas, Mexico.
 More recently, in November 2018 at a farm in Somerset, a cross between a donkey jack and a zebra mare was born.
 The male foal was described as a zonkey by its owner and has been named Zippy.